15-Minute Full-Body Flexibility

 For maximum benefits, each pose in this sequence targets a different area and follows the three key principles of the Science of Stretching:

 Short stretches won’t yield any benefits.
-To affect change in your soft tissues, you need to spend 2-5 minutes, passively stretching, to illicit change in your body.
+To affect change in your soft tissues, you need to spend 2-5 minutes, passively stretching, to elicit change in your body.

 Your 15-Minute Full-Body Stretching Routine